010-010/bananian/README.md

    meant to be installed side-by-side with KaiOS (into the recovery partition).

 ### Building
-> **NOTE: This has been tested only on Debian GNU/Linux.
+> **NOTE: This has been tested only on Debian and Devuan GNU/Linux.
 Building on
 > Debian-based
 > distributions such as Ubuntu might work, but this will certainly not work on
 > other operating systems.**